ucberkeley/sis-qa-test-auto/README.md

 1. [Install Docker Engine](https://docs.docker.com/installation/).
 1. Install the QATA framework with `scripts/install.sh`.
 This will create a symlink to the server script in /usr/bin.
-1. Run the Test Framework service with `qata start` (may required sudo.
+1. Run the service with `qata start` (may required sudo.
 If using external test and/or logs directory, run as `sudo -E qata start` to pass in environment variables).
 The first run will take longer since the docker container will be downloaded and then run.
 1. When required, stop the service with `qata stop`, or restart with `qata restart`